 Recommendation 7.
 Software Vulnerabilities

-The EDPB recommends setting out technical and organisational procedures to disclose software vulnerabilities to all participants, including an emergency plan that allows algorithms to be changed when a vulnerability is identified and to notify security incidents and personal data breaches to the relevant SAs, and to communicate the incident to the involved data subjects
+The EDPB recommends setting out technical and organisational procedures to disclose software vulnerabilities to all participants, including an emergency plan to update algorithms when a vulnerability is identified and to notify security incidents and personal data breaches to the relevant SAs, and to communicate the incident to the involved data subjects.

 Recommendation 8.
 Governance